 Two of the most important things to consider when choosing furniture for your home office are ergonomics and wellbeing.
 This is especially true when choosing a desk.
-People in the UK spend an average of 8.9 hours a day sitting, according to research quoted by Get Britain Standing.
+People in the UK spend an average of 8.9 hours a day sitting, according to Get Britain Standing.
 But even if you have an active lifestyle and exercise regularly, the research goes, prolonged sitting for more than 4 hours a day can lead to a number of health problems, including obesity, back pain, and increased blood pressure levels.
 Using a sit-stand desk to alternate between sitting and standing throughout the day can have a positive impact on your health and help avoid these problems.

 There are many height-adjustable desk options on the market, covering the whole price spectrum, including electric height-adjustable desks that can go up or down at the touch of a button, cheaper sit-stand desks with manual winding handle, or even different desk mounts that can be used with a standard fixed-height desk.

 Some great examples of sit-stand desks in our collection are the Vitra Hack and the Narbutas Easy desk.
 Or if you still prefer to work at a fixed-height desk, check out the beautifully crafted solid wood desks from Wewood, made of French oak and American walnut.